-Taking the best trends in medical lab information system management even further, when the best information systems are also paired with a robust laboratory revenue cycle management (RCM) system that provides an end-to-end solution for all laboratory activity, including billing and finance, laboratories gain a major advantage that comes with starting the billing cycle at order inception rather than after the case has been finalized.
-Add further front-end billing support like verification, eligibility, and scrubbing components, and labs can drastically increase clean claim submissions and billing revenue, while also decreasing denials and compliance risk.
+Taking the best trends in LIS software and LIMS lab management software even further, when the best lab information systems are also paired with a robust laboratory revenue cycle management (lab RCM) system that provides end-to-end laboratory billing solutions for all laboratory activity, laboratories gain a major advantage that comes with starting the RCM cycle at order inception rather than after the case has been finalized.
+Add further front-end lab billing support like verification, eligibility, and scrubbing components, and these medical labs can drastically increase accepted claim submissions on the first pass, while also decreasing denials and compliance risk.

-Modern LIMS systems and LIS systems help organizations not only remain relevant but also differentiate in their marketplace and become more profitable.
-These systems remove the potential for mistakes and bottlenecks and operate more effectively by heavily automating core processes that would otherwise be performed manually.
+Modern laboratory information systems (LIS systems) and laboratory information management systems (lab LIMS) help organizations not only remain relevant but also differentiate in their marketplace and become more profitable.
+These types of laboratory information system software remove the potential for mistakes and bottlenecks and operate more effectively by heavily automating core processes that would otherwise be performed manually.

-As an example, our clients chose LigoLab Operating Platform because it creates end-to-end efficiency that wasn’t possible with the homegrown or legacy information systems they migrated away from.
-By upgrading to LigoLab Platform, laboratories gain the functionality, reliability, and scalability needed to increase lab productivity, no matter the diagnostic discipline (anatomic pathology, clinical laboratory, molecular diagnostics, genomics, toxicology).
+As an example of laboratory information system companies that produce modern LIS systems, LigoLab Informatics Platform creates end-to-end efficiency for labs that wasn’t possible with the homegrown or legacy lab information systems they migrated away from.
+By upgrading to the LigoLab platform, these laboratories gained the functionality, reliability, and scalability needed to increase lab productivity, no matter their diagnostic discipline (anatomic pathology, clinical laboratory, molecular diagnostics, genomics, toxicology, etc.).

-So what are the disadvantages, or things to be wary of, when lab operators are exploring new LIMS or LIS options for their respective laboratories?
+So what are the things to be wary of when lab operators begin exploring new LIS systems or new lab LIMS options for their respective laboratories?

 The questions to ask include…

-Can the system be configured to meet the lab’s immediate needs and is it scalable?
+Can the LIS system software or lab LIMS be configured to meet the lab’s immediate needs and is it scalable?

-To change the configuration, is external development required, or can changes be made by laboratory personnel?
+To change any configuration within the LIS system or lab LIMS, is external development required, or can changes be made by laboratory personnel?

-Following implementation, will the laboratory be charged for vendor support requests?
+Following implementation, will the laboratory be charged by lab vendors for support requests?

-How are laboratory personnel supported and trained during implementation and beyond?
+How are laboratory personnel supported and trained during LIS system or lab LIMS implementation and beyond?

-The best LIS vendors and the best LIMS vendors take full responsibility for all of a client’s information system needs by connecting and integrating every department and lab process and removing information silos.
-They also offer infinitely configurable software systems that are ever-evolving and feature-rich, and then take it a step further by empowering lab users to make system changes themselves and without the need for external help.
+The best laboratory information system vendors and the best LIMS vendors take full responsibility for all of a client’s laboratory information system needs by connecting and integrating every department and lab process and removing information silos.
+They also offer infinitely configurable modules that are ever-evolving and then take it a step further by empowering lab users to LIS system or lab LIMS changes themselves and without the need for external help.
 Additionally, they also offer their clients deep expertise and best practices within the laboratory domain, hands-on training during implementation and beyond, and responsive 24/7 customer service and support.

-In summary, when buying a LIMS or LIS system, lab operators shouldn’t settle for a rigid and boxed software solution.
-Instead, they should look for a strategic partner, one that will be there to assist, tailor, and advise the laboratory team when help is needed, while also providing an innovative and adaptable platform that can grow with the business as it grows and thrives.
+In summary, when buying a modern LIS system or lab LIMS, these operators shouldn’t settle for a rigid and boxed pathology reporting software solution.
+Instead, they should look for a strategic partner, one that will be there to assist, tailor, and advise their laboratory team when help is needed, while also providing an innovative and adaptable pathology management software platform that can grow with the business as it grows and thrives.